ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson2.md

 > An array is an ordered collection of data (either primitive or object depending upon the language).
 Arrays are used to store multiple values in a single variable.
 This is compared to a variable that can store only one value. [[MDN](https://developer.mozilla.org/en-US/docs/Glossary/Array)]

 In _JavaScript_ an Array is a special type of _Object_.
 The main purpose of an _Array_ is to store ordered data.
-Let's imagine to want to store some animals ordered by height.
-Using normal _Objects_ would be difficult to have a quick way get the fastest one.
+Let's imagine you want to store some animals ordered by height.
+Using normal _Objects_ would be difficult to have a quick way to get the tallest.
-_Array_ to the rescue.
+That's a perfect scenario to use an _Array_.

 ```js
 const animalsOrderedByHeight = [